 Consider the charge condition of the auxiliary battery when dry camping.
-If the RV is drawing power solely from the auxiliary battery without recharging, it will become depleted.
-As the battery's charge becomes lower, it will also discharge at a faster rate.
+If the auxiliary battery is not being recharged and power is being drawn from it, it will eventually discharge.
+A battery will discharge at a faster rate as its energy level becomes depleted.
 It is recommended you plan your electrical usage accordingly.

-For accuracy, test the auxiliary battery voltage using a voltohm meter.
+For accuracy, test the auxiliary battery voltage using a volt-ohm meter.
 A fully charged auxiliary battery will read 12.7 volts DC and 1.265 specific gravity at 80°F (32°C).
 The auxiliary battery is considered discharged at 11.8 volts, and dead at 11.65 volts.
 When voltage drops below those levels, permanent damage may occur.
 Typically, a deep cycle battery has an amp-hour rating of 75-100 amps.